Katie10sfeldt/githubTest/javascript.md

 - `||` stands for or.
 A variable must be true in either of the two conditions.
 [See here line 57](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.

 For either of the logical operators, you can have more than two conditions.
 You can have as many as you would like.

+## Day 16 - While Loops

+While loops work depending on a condition.

+While is set up in a similar way to if and else.

+- When creating a while loop, we have to be careful not to create an infinite loop, otherwise, the browser will crash.
+See hello-world.js line 69 for an example [Click here](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js)
+- Instead, create a condition that changes the variable within the loop, so that the loop does not continue running forever.
+(Also an example in the .js file).